opencog/link-grammar/msvc14/README.md

    If your JAVA SDK/JDK installation has defined the JAVA_HOME environment variable (check it) then there is no need to define this User Macro.

+- WINFLEXBISON should be the directory of the "Win flex-bison" project, as downloaded from its [Web site](https://winflexbison.sourceforge.io/).
+  Tested with version 2.5.9.
+  Leave it blank if would like to use a ready **pp_lexer.c** file.
+  The default is **C:\win_flex_bison**.

 ### Definitions for Python bindings

    |   |